 |View: All Summaries for Bill||Tracking:|

-House amendments to the 3rd edition make the following changes.
+House amendments to the 3rd edition, as amended, make the following changes.

 Part V. General Provisions